klaarnut/user-docs/en/email-template.md

 *Welcome Email*: a greeting email which sends out when visitors approve the verification email.

-**Admin template**, email templates to send to website admins on your website.
+2) Admin template, email templates to send to website admins on your website.

 ![image](images/email16.png)